danabarz/danabarz/README.md

 ### <div align="center">I'm Dana, CS student with two years of experience as a Full Stack Developer 👨‍💻 </div>

-- 🌱 I’m currently learning introduction to Artificial Intelligence and Machine Learning
+- 🌱 I’m currently learning introduction to AI, ML and OS

 - ⚡ Fun fact: I use tabs over spaces